Miller House (Columbus, Indiana): Furnishings

 House and Garden magazine wrote that "in the ordinary sense, the house was not decorated at all", because the actual structure lacked contrasting color schemes or materials.
 Instead, Girard created movable fabrics, textiles, furniture, and ornaments, which were themselves intended as integral parts of the design.
 The decorations were produced in either two or four color schemes, which were swapped out according to the season.
-Saarinen and other designers such as George Nelson, Charles and Ray Eames, and Hans Wegner designed other furniture.
+Saarinen and other designers such as George Nelson, Charles Eames, Ray Eames, and Hans Wegner designed other furniture.
 Girard's design called for plants throughout the house as well.

 The dining space has an 8 ft marble table that could be used for small family meals.
 The dining table, a custom version of Saarinen's Pedestal Collection tables, had a fountain at the center.
 Larger events were intended to be held in the living room, with movable chairs and tables arranged around the fireplace.
 In the living room is a 50 ft storage wall, designed by Girard, that includes cabinets, bookshelves, and niches.
 The storage wall is divided vertically into compartments of varying width, and the rear wall of each compartment is upholstered in a different material, corresponding to the objects displayed there.
 When the Millers lived there, the storage wall held objects including folk art from Mexico, Asia, and Eastern Europe, in addition to books and musical instruments.
 A grand piano, designed by Saarinen's associate Balthazar Korab, was the only freestanding object in the living room other than the fireplace.
 The underside of the living room's piano, which was visible from the conversation pit, was painted scarlet.

 The children's rooms have furniture such as a bed, desk, and dresser, and they have carpets and wooden walls to give them a cozy feeling.
-The playroom has another piano, as well as storage chests with plastic covers; the piano still has marks where the Miller children bit the piano.
+The playroom has another piano, as well as storage chests with plastic covers; the piano still has marks where the Miller children bit onto it.
 The parents' bedroom originally displayed additional objects, such as an antique Chinese coffee table and a Christian cross.
 Their dressing rooms have shelves, pull-out drawers, and hangers, and Wegner designed a valet chair for Irwin and a sewing table for Xenia.
 In addition, Xenia had at least a hundred crèches depicting nativity scenes.
 A reporter for The Republic wrote in 1968 that the Millers had a collection of glass paperweights and perfume bottles and that the living-room shelving constituted "a small museum in itself".

 Girard designed many patterns for the house's carpets and curtains, and Jack Lenor Larsen contributed other textile designs.
 All of the curtains were made of a dark gray yarn, which Girard intended would blend in with the rest of the house.
 For the master bedroom, Girard designed a drapery called Cut-Out with juxtaposed shadows and colors, in addition to a gray carpet and blue-gray upholstery.
 A living-room carpet by Girard includes emblems relating to family interests.
 (Note: These emblems included: